top of page

 Food is More Than Just Fuel

-Nutrition should feel supportive and uplifting - not another source of stress or anxiety.
-It’s just one part of getting ‘match fit’ for treatment.
-A balanced approach that helps you feel nourished - without adding pressure - is what matters most.
-What helps is what’s doable, and what feels good enough for you right now.
+Nutrition should feel supportive and sustaining, not another source of pressure.
+It’s one part of getting “match fit” for treatment.
+A balanced approach that helps you feel nourished without adding stress is what matters most.
+As I often say, what helps is what’s doable.

 Need More Support?

-• Create practical solutions that fit your lifestyle and preferences
+• developing practical approaches that fit your day-to-day life

 ☎️ 020 8064 2865